ACROMIOCLAVICULAR (AC) JOINT PROBLEMS

 The three most common conditions that can affect the acromioclavicular joint are arthritis, stress fractures (osteolysis) and dislocations.

-- ACJ arthritis: The most common cause of acromioclavicular joint arthritis is wear and tear through over use.
-For this reason it is most common in people who are aged 50 or older and in athletes who place a lot of stress on the joint – such as rugby players and weight lifters.
+AC-JOINT arthritis is a degenerative disease that can cause a loss of cartilage around the joint.
+This can lead to irritation, the development of bony spurs, inflammation and pain around the joint.
+Arthritis is the most common cause of acromioclavicular joint arthritis.
+For this reason it is most common in people who are builders and plasterers, who may carry weights overhead, or who are aged 50 or older and in athletes who place a lot of stress on the joint – such as rugby players and weight lifters.

-- X-rays are the initial choice.
-A variety of images may be required to assess the degree of AC joint disruption.
+X-rays are the initial choice.
+A variety of images may be required to assess the degree of AC joint disruption or separation.

 Video Procedure: http://www.youtube.com/watch?v=feORxSQby2Y

-There is controversy about the success of surgery versus non-operative intervention for grade III type injuries.
-Grade I and II injuries seem to respond favourably to conservative management.
-Grade IV, V, and VI separations often require surgical reconstruction.
+There is controversy about the success of surgery versus non-operative intervention for grade III type injuries to the AC joint.
+Grade I and II injuries and separations of the AC joint seem to respond favorably to conservative treatment.
+Grade IV, V, and VI separations of the AC joint often require surgical reconstruction.

 - Types I and II injuries are managed conservatively with ice, a sling for 1-3 weeks and non-steroidal anti-inflammatory drugs (NSAIDs) followed by physiotherapy to strengthen muscles and ligaments after the acute phase.